Cretan Lyra: Experience the beauty of the spirit of Crete

 Other Cretan lyra songs accompany dances of great complexity and significance, such as the Pentozali.
 The dance- which means “five step” (pente is ‘five’) takes its name from the 5th uprising of the Cretans against the Ottomans.
 “Zali” also means dizziness though – appropriate for the speed and complexity of the dance.
 The dancers, like the lyra players, have great skill and stamina.

-Where to Hear the Cretan Lyra
+Where to listen the Cretan Lyra?

 If there is a folk dancing event, this will be an even better opportunity to listen to the Cretan lyra.
 The steps of the dancers – wearing beautiful folkloric costumes – will bring you into the mood, and you will have a sense of the music’s meaning in context.